vivek-chhabra/Admin-Dashboard/README.md

 # 📝 Admin Dashboard Project

 **Admin Dashboard** is a web application that provides users with a comprehensive view of various data through interactive charts.
-The dashboard is built using React.js, JavaScript, CSS, and JSX.
+The dashboard is built using React.js, JavaScript, CSS/SCSS, and JSX.
 It integrates the Recharts library, a third-party API, to facilitate chart rendering.
 The website is designed to be fully responsive, ensuring a seamless user experience on all devices.

 <br>